Our Story

 From a Childhood Dream to a Lifelong Passion

 I was the baby of the family, my older brother ( 15 years older), had recently returned from the Marines and brought home three Basset Hounds.
 I was in love.
 The day we picked them up from the airport, my Grandpa let them loose in the back of the car.
-Beauford, one of the boys, climbed onto my Grandpa’s shoulders, resting his head on top of his, and those long ears were draped down the side of my Grandpa’s face, as a five-year-old, I couldn’t stop giggling.
-Beauford, Brandy, and Jethro began my obsession with dogs.
+Buford, one of the boys, climbed onto my Grandpa’s shoulders, resting his head on top of his, and those long ears were draped down the side of my Grandpa’s face, as a five-year-old, I couldn’t stop giggling.
+Buford, Brandy, and Jethro began my obsession with dogs.

 “Lassie was more than a childhood companion – she was my first teacher in love, loyalty, and the importance of creating a safe haven for those we cherish.”